 Many sprayer operators loathe sprayer math.
 Fortunately, there are now electronic calibration vessels like the ATI Agritronics AppliMax Spray Nozzle Calibrator, or the Innoquest SpotOn.
 Both collect the spray and give a fast and accurate digital result in US Gallons per minute, ounces per minute or litres per minute.
 You need a hose both to direct the spray into the vessel and to slow it down to prevent splashing.
 Further, the spray has to be very clean because foaming can wreak havoc with the readings.

-When calibrating airblast nozzles it can be challenging to hold a braided hose over a nozzle body while juggling a pitcher or collection vessel.
-The hose can pop off, affecting the reading and increasing the chance of spraying the person performing the calibration.
+When calibrating airblast nozzles we prefer a 2 foot length of 1″ diameter braided hose.
+This is stiff enough to be held with one hand over a nozzle while a collection vessel is held under the flow.
+It also allows the operator to stand out of the air and spray (mostly).
 Dr. Heping Zhu, (ARS USDA) passed on a tip to use dairy inflation tubes that snug over the entire nozzle, freeing a hand.
 This can work, but the hose is short, can crimp when bent, and doesn’t fit over check valves.

 No matter your preferred method, confirming your sprayer output is a critical part of calibration and it should be performed regularly – not just at the start of the season.